padogrid/bundle-hazelcast-4-k8s-oc_operator_wan/README.md

 ### Monitor WAN Replication

-Open the browser with both Mangement Center URLs and login.
+Open the browser with both Mangement Center URLs and login using the user name `admin` and the password of your choice.
 Place the brower windows side by side and monitor the WAN replication activities.
+The following figures show the Management Center views after we have ingested data in [Section 9](#9-ingest-data-to-project_wan1).

 **WAN1 Management Center**